Textured cardboard. May be placed inside the chick housing area to provide a solid standing surface for chicks.

 A unique identifying number assigned by the ULAM veterinary personnel used to centralize information into complete medical records in a retrievable form.
 Clinical numbers may be assigned to an individual animal or a group of animals depending on the circumstance.

 - Large animals receive an individual clinical number and is recorded on the cage card upon arrival.
-Rodents receive a clinical number assigned per cage if a clinical concern is reported to the veterinary personnel.
+Rodents and poultry receive a clinical number assigned per cage if a clinical concern is reported to the veterinary personnel.

 - The format for large animals is 00X#####